April 2

 Sous vide circulators at work.

-No--you do NOT need a vacuum sealer for sous vide.
-Which is a little odd, considering that "sous vide" literally means "under pressure" in French.
+No--you do not need a vacuum sealer for sous vide.
+Which is a little odd, considering that "sous vide" literally means "under vacuum" in French.

-The original sous viders, back in the 1960s and 1970s, vacuum-sealed all their food before putting it in a sous vide bath (likely where the name came from).
-But in recent years, as sous vide has exploded in popularity, the makers of immersion circulators, in the interest of increasing sales, have devised ways to sous vide that do not require a vacuum sealer.
-The primary one is called the water displacement method, in which you basically let the water pressure push air out of the bag as you lower it into the water, then seal the bag for the cook.
+The original sous viders in the 1960s and 1970s vacuum-sealed all their food before putting it in a sous vide bath (likely where the name came from).
+But in recent years, makers of immersion circulators in the interest of increasing sales, have devised ways to sous vide that do not require a vacuum sealer.
+The most popular one is called the water displacement method, in which you basically let the water pressure push air out of the bag as you lower it into the water, then seal the bag for the cook.

 This works, but it is not ideal, because you can remove a lot more air with a vacuum sealer, and the more air you can remove from a bag, the more even your cook will be.